maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 # Design

-So far, discussion has brought us to inductive graphs and abstractions through the lens of game theory.
+So far, discussion has brought us to implicit graphs and abstractions through the lens of game theory.
 The objective of this section will be to motivate these concepts beyond game theory, while supplying references to concrete programming ideas.

-To do this, we will cover a representation of an inductive graph in a real programming language, apply it to a new problem domain, and make improvements that bring real-world utility.
+To do this, we will cover a representation of an implicit graph in a real programming language, apply it to a new problem domain, and make improvements that bring real-world utility.
 Examples will still be given in terms of games, as they also happen to fit under our new focus.
 In doing so, we will design a solution to a broad problem using our new toolset items.

 ### Interface items

-There are a number of considerations to make when encoding an inductive graph, whose importance will vary depending on the object being represented.
+There are a number of considerations to make when encoding an implicit graph, whose importance will vary depending on the object being represented.
 This section will introduce only the example of graphs of subproblems in the context of [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) (DP), and will iterate on the following [Rust interface](https://doc.rust-lang.org/book/ch10-02-traits.html) to eventually allow their solutions to be found in parallel through a special kind of abstraction.

 {{< highlight rust "lineNos=true, lineNoStart=1" >}}

-trait InductiveGraph<C>
+trait ImplicitGraph<C>
 where
   C: IntoIterator<Item = Self::State>,
 {